yuexiaofeng/yuexiaofeng.github.io/_posts/2024-03-03-ai-notes-llm.md

 ![nn-word-prediction](../assets/images/20240303/nn_word_prediction.png)

 Given the context of 4 words, "cat", "sat", "on", and "a", it's thus calculated the predicted next word is "mat" with a probability of 97%.
 If you used ChatGPT, you'll probably notice the responses are sending back to you word by word, as if a real human was actually typing on the other side.
-This is would be the "generative" part, which starts with one predicted word - one word leads to another, and ends up with a long response or an article that reads very much like a human would say or write, and probably even makes a lot sense!
+This would be the *generative* (puts the G in ChatGPT) part, which starts with one predicted word - then one word leads to another, and ends up with a long response or an article that reads very much like a human would say or write, and probably even makes a lot sense!

 ### Other Miscellaneous